Mary Grew

 Mary Grew (September 1, 1813 – October 10, 1896) was an American abolitionist and suffragist whose career spanned nearly the entire 19th century.
 She was a leader of the Philadelphia Female Anti-Slavery Society and the Pennsylvania Anti-Slavery Society.
-She was one of eight women delegates who were denied their seats at the World Anti-Slavery Convention in 1840.
+She was one of eight women delegates, all from the United States, who were denied their seats at the London World Anti-Slavery Convention, in 1840.
 An editor and journalist, she wrote for abolitionist newspapers and chronicled the work of Philadelphia's abolitionists over more than three decades.
 She was a gifted public orator at a time when it was still noteworthy for women to speak in public.
 Her obituary summarized her impact: "Her biography would be a history of all reforms in Pennsylvania for fifty years."

 Early life

 Grew was born in Hartford, Connecticut in 1813.
 Her father was Henry Grew who was an abolitionist religious writer of strong opinions.
 Her father married four times; Mary's mother was his third wife, Kate Merrow.
 Mary was particularly close to her older half-sister Susan.
 Mary attended Catharine Beecher’s Hartford Female Seminary, which gave her the best education available to a girl in the 1820s.
 In 1834, the family moved to Philadelphia, where Mary joined the newly-formed Philadelphia Female Anti-Slavery Society.